vblanco20-1/vulkan-guide/docs/chapter-2/triangle_walkthrough.md

 //because the cursor is at the end, it gives the size directly in bytes size_t fileSize = (size_t)file.tellg();

-//spirv expects the buffer to be on uint32, so make sure to reserve a int vector big enough for the entire file std::vector<uint32_t> buffer(fileSize / sizeof(uint32_t));
+//spirv expects the buffer to be on uint32, so make sure to reserve an int vector big enough for the entire file std::vector<uint32_t> buffer(fileSize / sizeof(uint32_t));

 //put file cursor at beggining